-Notice of Pending Change
+Notice of Change

-Effective on or after October 1, 2016, all applicants' residency for tuition purposes will be decided by the resident determination system to include, but not limited to, initial classifications, re-classifications, and appeals.
+Effective January 30, 2017, all applicants' residency for tuition purposes will be decided by the NC Residency Determination Service to include, but not limited to, initial classifications, re-classifications, and appeals.

 Debts to the College

 Students are not permitted to default in the payment of fees, fines, loans, or other financial obligations due the College.
 All tuition and fees must be paid at the time of registration.
 Students having checks returned for insufficient funds may be required to make payments on a cash basis.
 There is a \$25 fee for all checks returned due to insufficient funds.
 Students with unpaid financial obligations to the school and/ or incomplete admission applications will not be permitted to register for the upcoming semester until all obligations are met.
 Grades, transcripts, and diplomas will not be released until all obligations are met.